nickzren/atav/README.md

 # ATAV

-### ATAV is a comprehensive platform for population-scale genomic analyses including the database, the command line tool and the data browser.
+### ATAV is an open-source platform for population-scale genomic analyses including the database, the command line tool and the data browser.

 ![img](img/atav_platform_framework_overview.png)